rockettheme/docs/Docs/wordpress/themes/sienna/particle_simplemenu.md

 ![](assets/particle_simplemenu1.jpg)

-The **Simple Menu** particle enables you quickly and easily add one or more simple blocks of menu-style content to your page.
+The **Simple Menu** particle enables you to quickly and easily add one or more simple blocks of menu-style content to your page.

 Here are the topics covered in this guide: